-The school reserves the right to exercise control over all activities on its IT facilities and networks, including monitoring of systems and electronic communications and access to external electronic resources.
-The undertaking of such monitoring may be necessary to establish the existence of facts, to prevent or detect crime, or to investigate or detect unauthorised use of telecommunication systems.
-This monitoring is permitted within the terms allowed by the Regulation of Investigatory Powers Act (RIP) 2000 and The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000.
+The school reserves the right to exercise control over all activities on its IT facilities and networks, including monitoring and filtering of systems and electronic communications.
+The undertaking of such monitoring and filtering may be necessary to establish the existence of facts, to prevent or detect crime, or to investigate or detect unauthorised use of systems.
+This monitoring and filtering is permitted within the terms allowed by the Regulation of Investigatory Powers Act (RIP) 2000 and The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000.